Founder · Infrastructure Builder

 Scroll to explore

-Personal Story
+Personal Story & View

-in systems
+I think in systems

 I grew up in northeast Nigeria, where electricity arrived without warning and left the same way.
 The grid was never something I could rely on; it was something I had to negotiate with.
-Every home had a generator, and every business treated outages as a cost of existence.

 That environment gave me an intuition most engineers never develop: infrastructure has behavior, patterns, and logic.
-I learned to read the grid not as binary on and off, but as a dynamic signal with costs, constraints, and its own intelligence.
+I learned to read the grid not as binary on and off, but as a dynamic signal with costs, constraints, and intelligence.

 Primary thesis

 The compute era assumed energy was infinite.
 The infrastructure era assumed it was simple.
-Both assumptions are now expensive.

 Energy is a Real-Time Variable

-Not a budget line.
 A second-by-second signal infrastructure must read and respond to automatically.

 Governance Over Monitoring

 Dashboards show what happened.
 Governance decides what happens next.
-The industry drowns in data while starved of action.

 Core Values